Deploy

 - Ideally run rolling cross-validation to confirm the strategy generalizes

-Start from Run Mode
+Deploy from Run Setup

 |---|---|